• About

 For instance, add a mulberry or juneberry tree to your boulevard, and under it put in some blueberry or chokeberry bushes.
 You might consider a multitasking plant like one these berry bushes that also fertilize your soil.

 Wonder whether it’s safe to grow food on your parking strip?
-I researched this question for a magazine article a few years back if you’re curious about what soil scientists say on the subject.
+I researched issues to be aware of if you want to grow a boulevard garden and are curious about what soil scientists say on the subject.

 If you have a need for some privacy screening, consider adding a hedgerow of elderberries.
 I’ve compiled experts’ top suggestions for elderberry varieties to grow as well as detailed instructions on how to grow elderberry.